-Several sections of the 2013-2014 edition are available to AMA members and the general public at no charge from the AMA Online Learning Center.
+Chapters of this report are available to AMA members and the general public at no charge from the AMA Education Center.
 This activity has been designed to provide information on the critical factors that will likely influence medicine and the delivery of care in the 21st century and the potential impact of these trends on physicians’ professional practice.
 Each of these chapters has been approved for AMA PRA Category 1 Credit™.
 Additionally, non-physicians may access the chapters and receive certificates of participation.

-Health economics analyzes data on health spending, access to care, the health insurance market, pharmaceutical expenditure growth and drug shortages.
+Health economics (2016-2017 Edition) analyzes data on health spending, access to care, the health insurance market, pharmaceutical expenditure growth and drug shortages.

-- Science & technology in medicine will track trends on research funding, health information technology, health information exchanges and telehealth.
+Science & technology in medicine tracks trends on data analytics, medical research funding, new medical advances, health information technology, health information exchanges and telehealth.

-- Medical education will include information on undergraduate and graduate medical education, continuing medical education and physician re-entry.
+Medical education includes information on undergraduate and graduate medical education, continuing medical education and physician re-entry.